Absentee Freeholders Explained

 Important Freeholder Tracing Information

-It is a prerequisite for an application for a vesting order that as leaseholder you have made sufficient attempts to try and contact and locate the freeholder or tracing a freeholder such as using a specialist freeholder tracing agency
+It is a prerequisite for an application for a vesting order that as a leaseholder you have made sufficient attempts to try and contact and locate the freeholder or tracing a freeholder such as using a specialist freeholder tracing agency

-A specialist freeholder tracing service from Find UK People® will normally locate most freeholders who are absent in just 24 – 48 hours and the service is on a no find no fee basis so the risk of using the service is minimal.
+A specialist freeholder tracing service from Find UK People® will normally locate most freeholders who are absent in just 24 – 48 hours and the service is on a no find no-fee basis so the risk of using the service is minimal.
 This freeholder tracing service is one of the fastest at tracing freeholders to a current address in the UK or abroad and many customers have found success in using this service which can be verified on sites such as Trustpilot

-Find UK People® have a very experienced Freeholder tracing team which results in accurate location details being supplied pin a very short time frame of 24 – 48 hours for most absentee freeholder tracing cases.
+Find UK People® has a very experienced Freeholder tracing team which results in accurate location details being supplied pin a very short time frame of 24 – 48 hours for most absentee freeholder tracing cases.
 Our team will talk through any freeholder tracing cases with you to fully understand the individual matter and then once all the information has been taken we can move forward with the location of the freeholder.